Read time: 5 minutes

 Operators have three main options in application methods for aerospace finishing:

 As the most common and diverse of available application methods, spraying is often the optimal choice in the aerospace industry.
-Coating is typically applied in multiple layers within the booth by a technician employing sophisticated paint application equipment.
+The coating is typically applied in multiple layers within the booth by a technician employing sophisticated paint application equipment.
 Spraying is prevalent in treating aircraft components as direct spraying control yields higher quality results and can be used on large surfaces.

-Brushing doesn't provide the same fine touch finish as typical spray equipment, which limits its practical use in the aerospace industry.
+Brushing doesn’t provide the same fine-touch finish as typical spray equipment, which limits its practical use in the aerospace industry.
 However, operators can use this technique for small patch jobs to repair minor damage as well as apply coatings to enclosed areas that are unsuitable for spray.

 Much like brushing, dipping also has limited applications for aircraft components.
-Typically, parts are dipped during application of primer before subsequent layers of paint and finish are applied.
-Since this method requires complete submersion of the component, it is best suited for small parts or application of thick protective coating.
+Typically, parts are dipped during the application of primer before subsequent layers of paint and finish are applied.
+Since this method requires complete submersion of the component, it is best suited for small parts or the application of a thick protective coating.